A joke in approximating numbers raised to irrational powers

 The eureka!

-At this point I had a few flashbacks from my school days.
+At this point I had a few flashbacks from my school days, and two ideas resurfaced.

 Firstly, there was something called Small Angle Approximations, that happen when the angle is, as you would expect, (very) very small: